asim/turbo/README.md

 ## Overview

-Proxy GPT is a shared API backend for OpenAI.
-It enables you to create users, groups and chats, perform signup and authentication.
-It includes a chat API for prompting and streaming responses.
+Proxy GPT is an API backend with AI built-in.
+It enables you to create users, groups and chats, perform signup and authentication and includes a chat API for prompting and streaming responses from ChatGPT.
 All requests are forwarded using a shared key.
 Requests are logged in a database for filtering, auditing, etc.

 ## Features